 FLIR Systems Inc. is an Oregon-based maker of thermal imagers, thermal imager components and larger systems containing thermal imagers, along with other sensors, for commercial and military applications.

-FLIR Systems said government systems president William Sundermeier resigned to pursue other business opportunities.
+FLIR Systems said CFO and senior vice president of finance Tony Trunzo resigned to pursue other professional opportunities.

 MIAMI — FLIR Systems hosted industry insiders on an evening cruise Wednesday, the eve of the Miami boat shows, to introduce new marine consumer thermal imaging and sonar technology.

 FLIR Systems said today that fourth-quarter revenue was up 9 percent to $434.4 million.